LukeSmithxyz/st/README.md

 ## My own additions

-+ Default font is system "mono" at 14pt
++ Default font is system "mono" at 14pt, meaning the font will match your system font.
++ Hold alt and press either ↑/↓ or the vim keys k/j to move up/down in the terminal.
-+ Alt-k and Alt-j scroll back/foward in history one line at a time
++ Alt-u and Alt-d scroll back/foward in history a page at a time.
-+ Alt-u and Alt-d scroll back/foward in history a page at a time
++ Alt-PageUp and Alt-PageDown scroll back/foward in history a page at a time.
-+ Applied colors, insipred by Pop!
-OS colors.
++ Transparency with solarized colors by default.

 ## Terminal-specific mappings